AliEsmaeil/Press/README.md

 _____________________________________________________________
 ### Feature and usage
 **Drag Drop Question**, press measures gesture through observing user touches during interacting with questions.

 **Statistics Graphs**, presenting the average of every gesture on a statistical graph to show up how data is.

 **Data Set** provide the data set collected from done tests within a good formatted excel sheet to be applied to ML models.

 **Provide Flavors** as a normal user you can answer the questions and explore a limited version of results, admins only can get into statistical part of the application.

-###Measured Gestures
+### Measured Gestures
--- Drag Angel
+- Drag Angel
--- Touch Pressure
+- Touch Pressure
--- Touch Count(relatively to time)
+- Touch Count(relatively to time)
--- Touch Frequency
+- Touch Frequency
--- Swipe Speed
+- Swipe Speed
--- Time Between Touches
+- Time Between Touches
--- Distance Between Touches
+- Distance Between Touches

 ### Technologies used
 - Dart